 Lucy's life consists of constant loneliness that is until she saves Peter's life.
 Now she is a part of his family, and with a strong heart and fate on her side, others begin to realize what a terrific person she is, especially Jack, Peter's brother.
-An extraordinarily true-to-life sequence of events begin to take place as Lucy and Jack become closer and learn more about each other and themselves than one would ever expect from such coincidental, yet believable events.
+An extraordinarily true-to-life sequence of events begins to take place as Lucy and Jack become closer and learn more about each other and themselves than one would ever expect from such coincidental, yet believable events.

 Lonely Chicago "L" ticket seller Lucy has fallen in love with a commuter who passes her by every day.
 On Christmas day, the handsome commuter named Peter falls onto the rails and is saved from certain death by Lucy.
 Peter's family is mistaken into thinking Lucy is Peter's fiancée, Peter's brother, Jack, is skeptical, but very much attacted to Lucy.
 What will happen when Peter wakes up?

 Lucy is a happy-go-lucky ticket seller, until one day she finds the man of her dreams and also sees him get mugged.
 After being mugged the man, known as Peter, goes into a coma.
 Lucy goes to visit him at the hospital and the nurse tells Peter's family that Lucy is his fiancée'.
 Lucy can not get the courage to tell them the truth and his family take her in as a member of their family.
 While with this family Lucy falls head over heels in love with Peter's brother, Jack.
 Lucy does not know what to do when Peter comes out of a coma and doesn't remember her.